 Discover and download e-POP data and visualization tools.

 CASSIOPE is comprised of three working elements that use the first made-in-Canada multi-purpose small satellite platform in the Canadian Small Satellite Bus Program, an element vital to the future of the Canadian space program.

 The CASSIOPE/e-POP mission is a collaborative effort by researchers from several Canadian and foreign universities and research institutes, as well as Canadian industry.
-Funding for the mission is provided by the European Space Agency’s Swarm mission, as Swarm-Echo, in 2018.
+CASSIOPE became part of the European Space Agency’s Swarm mission, as Swarm-Echo, in 2018.